OCR ↗︎

 - Furthermore, Kant claims that lying is not universalizable – so lying is always wrong, no matter the situation.
 This is another reason that telling the truth during whistleblowing is morally right.

-- Util & Kant would disagree/debate about this issue.
+Util & Kant would disagree/debate about their morality.

-- Utilitarians sometimes defend sweatshops.
-Will MacAskill points that that people who work in sweatshops are technically better off as they would likely starve without it.
-So technically happiness is being increased.
+- Effective altruist Will MacAskill points out that people who work in sweatshops can technically be better off, if they would starve without employment.

-- Most people want to counter that we should just demand that the sweatshops treat its employees better.
+- An instinctual reaction is that we should just demand that sweatshops treat its employees better.

 - However, if we force a business to lose profit to do that, it would also lose its incentive to open a factory in the developing country in the first place.

-- So it looks like the benefit gained by sweatshops is inseparable from its exploitation.
+- So it looks like the benefit gained by sweatshops is inseparable from its exploitativeness

 Counter